 Live Preview

-When editors update content in LeadCMS, they often want to see their changes reflected immediately on the site—even before saving or publishing.
-LeadCMS supports live preview (also called temp user preview) to provide this feedback.
-In this article we describe how live previews work today and outline a simplified, unified approach for the next SDK release.
+When editors update content in LeadCMS, they often want to see changes reflected immediately on the site—even before publishing.
+LeadCMS supports live preview (also called temp user preview) through watcher-driven local files and SDK preview mode.

 Current implementation

-Live preview is delivered through a combination of the LeadCMS SSE watcher and special naming conventions:
+Live preview is delivered through a combination of the LeadCMS SSE watcher, user-specific draft files and environment-based SDK behavior:

 - The watch command listens for

 draft-updatedandcontent-updatedevents from the CMS.
-When an editor starts editing a page, the CMS sends adraft-updatedevent that includes a user ID. - The watcher generates a new file in your
+When an editor starts editing a page, the CMS sends adraft-updatedevent that includes a user ID. - The watcher creates/updates files in

 Running in preview mode